 |

 French Bulldog Did You Know?

-•It is fairly well established that one of the ancestors of the French
+•It is fairly well established that one of the ancestors

-toy variety).
+one of the toy variety).

-•Two distinctive features of the French Bulldog are its bat ears and
+•Two distinctive features of the French Bulldog

-half-flat, half-domed skull.
+are its bat ears and half-flat, half-domed skull.

-•Originally called the Boule-Dog Francais, though the english later
+•Originally called the Boule-Dog Francais, though

-•Had it not been for the objections of American fanciers, the bat ear
+•Had it not been for the objections of American

-of the French Bulldog would have been bred out of the breed and replaced
+fanciers, the bat ear of the French Bulldog would have been bred out of

-with a rose ear, resulting in a miniaturized version of the English Bulldog.
+the breed and replaced with a rose ear, resulting in a miniaturized version

-•The first specialty club was the French Bulldog Club of America, and
+•The first specialty club was the French Bulldog

-fanciers gave a specialty show in the ballroom of the Waldorf-Astoria in
+Club of America, and fanciers gave a specialty show in the ballroom of

-NYC in 1898, the first specialty show to be held in such deluxe quarters.
+the Waldorf-Astoria in NYC in 1898, the first specialty show to be held

-Receiving serious press coverage, French Bulldogs were thrust into vogue,
+in such deluxe quarters.
+Receiving serious press coverage, French Bulldogs

-reaching a peak in 1913 with an entry of 100 at the Westminster Kennel
+were thrust into vogue, reaching a peak in 1913 with an entry of 100 at

-•While bred primarily as pets and companions, Frenchies are remarkably
+•While bred primarily as pets and companions,

-intelligent and serve as good watchdogs.
+Frenchies are remarkably intelligent and serve as good watchdogs.

+|